CarolineKateCoyne/hello-world-react-vite/README.md

 # Kinsta - Hello World - Vite + React

-An example of how to deploy a Vite + React App on Kinsta Hosting.
+An example of how to deploy a Vite + React App on Kinsta.

 ---